-Certificate of Completion is awarded to students who do not meet the above qualifications but have completed (passed) a two year career and technical education program, unless it is a one year program.
+Certificate of Completion if students do not meet the above qualifications but have completed (passed) a two year career and technical education program, unless it is a one year program.

-Certificate of Participation is students who have completed (passed) one year of a two year program.
+Certificate of Participation if students have completed (passed) one year of a two year program.

-Attendance in VERY IMPORTANT at the career centers.
+Attendance is VERY IMPORTANT at the career centers.

 Students and parents should familiarize themselves with the attendance policy in the Student Handbook/Academic Planner that each student receives at the beginning of each school year.

 Students and parents are held accountable for making school attendance and timely reporting top priorities; students who are absent more than four days in a given grading period may not receive class credit for that period of time.

 Employers prefer to hire students with good attendance records.
 Good attendance reflects dependability and positive work ethics.